hpe-dev-incubator/hpe-dev-portal/content/blog/2019-08-19-using-open-service-broker-as-a-quick-and-easy-way-to-offer-everything-as.md

 ---
-title: Using Open Service Broker as a Quick and Easy Way to Offer Everything as-a-Service
+title: "Using Open Service Broker as a Quick and Easy Way to Offer Everything as-a-Service "
 date: 2019-08-19T15:29:52.117Z
 author: Pramod Sareddy
 tags: []